 Hey there.
 Thank you for your bravery.
 Thank you for your courage.
 Thanks for getting out of bed this morning.
 Thanks for putting one foot in front of the other and facing the world today.
 Thanks for showing up and loving with your whole heart.
 I know how hard all of that can be sometimes.
 I want you to remember that while some days feel like nothing but darkness, others are filled with nothing but light.
 Hold on to those days.
 For the beauty of this world far exceeds its difficulties.
 And you bring so much light with you wherever you go.
 Never, ever forget that, my friend.
 You are magic + I believe in you.

 What a beautiful post!
-Thank you so much, Josh, for inspiring & reminding us of the power of letter writing to save lives.
+Thank you so much, Josh, for inspiring and reminding us of the power of letter writing to save lives.

 Have you ever left a note for someone to find or have you been the lucky recipient of one?
-Also, let us know in the comments below if you’re going to start this practice & where you’re going to leave your letters of encouragement.
+Also let us know in the comments below if you’re going to start this practice and where you’re going to leave your letters of encouragement.